TiGeorges’ Chicken Griot [CLOSED]

 Pork Los Angeles

-George Laguerre, the resilient owner of TiGeorges’ Chicken, overcame a 2010 fire and continues to carry the flag for the Haitian community at his colorful Echo Park restaurant.
-Sure, he’s best known for rotisserie chicken, which cooks on a spit over avocado wood, but other Haitian classics grace TiGeorges’ decorative tile tabletops, including Griot.
+George Laguerre is the resilient chef-owner of TiGeorges’ Chicken.
+He overcame a devastating 2010 fire and continues to carry the flag for the Haitian community at his colorful Echo Park restaurant.
+Given the business name, Laguerre is best known for rotisserie chicken, which cooks on a spit over avocado wood.
+I wouldn’t talk you out of ordering his prized birds.
+However, other Haitian classics grace TiGeorges’ Chicken decorative tile tabletops in the Glendale Boulevard gulch that bends downtown.

-Griot ($15) consists of chunks of pork shoulder, marinated with notoriously spicy Scotch bonnet chilies, black pepper, salt and agria (sour orange).
-Laguerre steams and fries the pork the chunks turn to shreds when speared with a fork.
-Be sure to add the full complement of sides, which include earthy red beans and rice, a spicy Haitian slaw called pikliz, mixed green salad with tangy dressing, and a pair of Plataños Fritos, flattened fried plantains with good give and nice outer crusts.
-If that plate somehow doesn’t generate enough flavor, ask Laguerre for a bottle of Haitian hot sauce, which he promises will “kick you in the butt.”
+Griot ($15) consists of pork shoulder chunks, marinated with notoriously spicy Scotch bonnet chilies, black pepper, salt and agria (sour orange).
+Laguerre steams and fries the pork chunks, which turn to shreds when speared with a fork.
+Be sure to add the full complement of sides: earthy red beans and rice, a spicy Haitian slaw called pikliz mixed green salad with tangy dressing, and Plataños Fritos.
+These flattened fried plantains had good give and nice outer crusts.
+If that plate somehow doesn’t generate enough flavor for your tastes, ask Laguerre for a bottle of Haitian hot sauce.
+He promises a good shake over your food will “kick you in the butt.”

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.